Sammy Braybrooke: Leicester City

+Dundee (loan)

 On 28 August 2024, Braybrooke joined Scottish Premiership side Dundee on a season-long loan deal.
 Braybrooke made his first Dundee and senior start on three days later at home in a 2–2 draw with St Mirren in the league.
 On 13 January 2025, Braybrooke was recalled by Leicester and left Dundee.
 Upon his return, new Leicester manager Ruud van Nistelrooy confirmed that Braybrooke would remain with the first team for the rest of the season.

+Newport County (loan)

-On 1 September 2025, Braybrooke joined EFL League Two club Newport County on loan until January 2026.
+On 1 September 2025, Braybrooke joined Newport County on loan until January 2026.
 He made his debut for the club five days later, starting in a 3–2 home defeat to Bristol Rovers in the league.
+Braybrooke scored his first goal for Newport on 20 December 2025 in the 4-1 EFL League Two defeat to Colchester United with a long range shot from inside the Newport half.
+The goal was selected as the EFL League Two Goal of the Month for December 2025.

+Chesterfield (loan)

+On 4 January 2026, Braybrooke joined EFL League Two club Chesterfield on loan for the remainder of the 2025–26 season.
+Having carried over his impressive form into his new loan spell, he was named in the EFL League Two Team of the Season in April 2026.

 International career

 Braybrooke has been captain of the England national under-18 football team.
 In September 2022, he played for the first time for the England U19 team, against Montenegro U19.
 In January 2023, Braybrooke briefly went viral in Mexico when Premier League documentation erroneously stated that he was eligible to play for the Mexico national football team, before the mistake was rectified.

-On 7 June 2024, Braybrooke made his England U20 debut during a 2-1 win over Sweden at Stadion ŠRC Sesvete.
+On 7 June 2024, Braybrooke made his England U20 debut during a 2–1 win over Sweden at Stadion ŠRC Sesvete.